LuisM78/TidyData/README.md

 About 70% of the data was taken for training and the other 30% for testing a machine learning algorythim for human activity recognition.

-The scripts assumes the data has previously been donwloaded from the internet and unzipped in order to run, the script needs to be in the working directory where the files are available.
+The scripts assumes the data has previously been donwloaded from the internet and unzipped.
+In order to run, the script needs to be in the working directory where the files are available.

 IMPORTANT: It also uses the plyr library.
 Please install before running!!!.